speedie1337/spmenu/themes/README.md

 it to start using it!

 To switch back remove the profile or switch back to the default profile using 'Default'.

+Alternatively, run `install.sh` to install all the themes instantly.